gitpod-samples/demo-aws-with-gitpod/README.md

 # Gitpod with AWS

-Ever wondered how to integrate AWS Single Sign-On (SSO) and [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) with Gitpod?
-Here's how...
+This repository contains an example of how to integrate AWS Single Sign-On (SSO) and [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) with Gitpod.

 ## Secret Management